 Waterloo Road (pictured below) is just around the corner from Notarianni’s Ice Cream Parlour.
 It’s not far from McDonald’s, before you get to South Pier.

-Always popular with locals and tourists, there are shops here for visitors along with local convenience and food stores and indoor markets.
+It’s always popular with locals and tourists.
+There are shops here for visitors along with local convenience and food stores and indoor markets.

-There are seafront hotels and guest houses of different sizes along the promenade, interspaced by some shops, cafes and takeaways.
+Along the prom are seafront hotels and guest houses of different sizes, interspaced with shops, cafes and takeaways.
 It’s a fascinating mixture of sights, sounds and smells.